Franklin Avenue station (Fulton Street): BMT Fulton Street Line platforms

-This original elevated station at this intersection opened on April 24, 1888 along the demolished BMT Fulton Street Line.
+This original elevated station at this intersection opened on April 24, 1888, along the demolished BMT Fulton Street Line.
 It was originally built by the Kings County Elevated Railway, and was not only one of the original stations along the line, but the penultimate station, until it was extended to Albany and Sumner Avenues the next month, Rockaway Avenue by the end of the year, Van Siclen Avenue in 1889, Montauk Avenue in 1892, and Grant Avenue in 1894.
 In 1896, the Brooklyn and Brighton Beach Railroad connected the former BF&CI line to the station.
 It was a two-track through station with side platforms, gaining a third track along the south side at the point where steam railroad trains from the Fulton Street Line turned onto the BMT Brighton Line to access Brighton Beach.
 The southern platform was shared with the northbound Brighton Line platform, with the different sections of the platform located at right angles.
 As with the Franklin Street platforms, the station also had a connection with the Franklin Avenue Line streetcars.
+The eastbound platform of the BMT Fulton Street Line and the westbound platform of the Franklin Avenue Line were already connected before 1920.

 When the extension of the Montague Street Tunnel under Flatbush Avenue rerouted Brighton Line trains to Downtown Brooklyn in 1920, the track connection to the BMT Franklin and Brighton Lines were severed.
 The connection to the now Franklin Avenue Shuttle was rebuilt in 1924 as a single-track station.
 The former westbound (now northbound) track was decked over with a wood platform to accommodate crowds transferring between the Fulton Street and Franklin Avenue Lines.

 The next stop to the east was Nostrand Avenue.
 The next stop to the west was Grand Avenue.
 When the BMT system was taken over by the City of New York on June 1, 1940, the Fulton Street Elevated Line was closed and later demolished as the IND Fulton Avenue Subway station built four years earlier was used as a replacement.
-The portion of the Fulton Street Elevated line beneath the Franklin Avenue shuttle platforms remained standing until the reconstruction project of 1998 and 1999.
+The short segment of the Fulton Street Elevated adjacent to the Franklin Avenue shuttle platforms remained standing until the reconstruction project of 1998 and 1999.